Cabin Hope Homes For Sale

 0 baths

-The first of 5 quarter acre lots being made available in a rare one of a kind offering.
+Nature and privacy at it's best.
 Imagine being part owner of 22.5 acres of riverfront property situated on beautiful Silver creek in Hope BC.
-Joining this long standing co-operative venture will allow you not only unlimited access to the
+Joining this long standing co-operative venture will allow you not only unlimited access to the river and incredible surrounding area but also the exclusive

 David Radmore,Re/max Nyda Realty (hope)